 - Accommodation and food services are mainly targeted with POS attacks to harvest customers’ payment card data.
 These attacks are typically carried out by organised crime groups for financial gain and although it is commonly smaller businesses that are targeted, this doesn’t mean large organisations can rest easy as the recent attack on this major chain demonstrates.

 - Financial and Insurance companies are targeted most frequently with denial of service attacks and use of stolen credentials through compromised email accounts.
 The main motive for targeting this sector is financial (88%) with 10% being espionage.

-- Information Industry suffers with miscellaneous errors, web applications and cyber espionage which represent 83% of breaches.
-36% of the external hackers were state affiliated.
+- The information Industry suffers from miscellaneous errors, web applications and cyber espionage which represent 83% of breaches.
+36% of the external hackers were state-affiliated.

 - Manufacturing has in recent years been targeted for espionage however although this is still a strong motivator, this sector has been experiencing an increase in financially motivated breaches in the last couple of years just like this ransomware attack earlier this year.
 Most breaches involve phishing and the use of stolen credentials.